fathertime100/apollo-coin/README.md

 =============================================================================================
 ```

-YOU'RE DONE THE HARD PART!
+CONGRATULATIONS, you've just completed the hardest part of setting up this masternode.

-6. Take this information and copy and paste it somewhere safe.
-Preferrably onto an encrypted hard drive.
+6. Copy and paste this information somewhere safe.
 You will need this information for the steps below.

 ***

-## Purchase 25,000 Apollo Coins (+100 coins for exchange and transfer fees)
+## Purchase 25,100 Apollo Coins (+100 coins for exchange and transfer fees)
-You can purchase your coins from either [Graviex](https://graviex.net/markets/xapbtc) or [CryptoBridge](https://wallet.crypto-bridge.org/market/BRIDGE.XAP_BRIDGE.BTC).
-They exchanges both have very poor interfaces with virtually no feedback mechanisms or alerts, so just be patient after every click and wait for something to change on the screen, trudge through the mud, you'll eventually get your coins.
-Both only provide BTC to XAP exchange, so you'll have to transfer BTC from one of your BTC wallets, it takes about 30-40 minutes to be fully confirmed right now.
+1. Set up an account on either [Graviex](https://graviex.net/markets/xapbtc) or [CryptoBridge](https://wallet.crypto-bridge.org/market/BRIDGE.XAP_BRIDGE.BTC).

+NOTE: both of these exchanges have very poor interfaces with virtually no feedback mechanisms or alerts, so just be patient after every click and wait for something to change on the screen, trudge through the mud, you'll eventually get your coins.
+2. Look up the current price of <a href="https://graviex.net/markets/xapbtc" target="_blank">BTC to XAP</a> [BTC to XAP](https://graviex.net/markets/xapbtc) and calculate how much BTC you'll need to transfer to the exchange in order to purchase 25,100 XAP.
+3. Transfer BTC to the exchange from one of your BTC wallets.
+Note that currently, BTC transfers take about 30-40 minutes to be fully confirmed right now.
 Use your source wallet to trace the transaction as neither exchange displays incoming transactions or their confirmations.

-Once you've set up your account and transferred enough BTC to purchase 25,100 XAP, initiate a buy order and wait for the order to be filled.
+4. Initiate a buy order and wait for the order to be filled.
 Depending on the market volume, this can take between 1 to 30 minutes.

 Once you have your coins, WAIT, do not transfer them anywhere yet,.